Make Money Gaming Apps

 You can withdraw from your cash balance (not including bonus cash but including deposits and earned cash) by selecting the "Withdraw" option from the in-game menu.
 You should see this option after you register your account.
 It's important to note that there is a $1.50 charge if you withdraw less than $10 so it's best to wait until you have at least $10.

-For any money you’ve deposited into your account, a withdrawal will return your money using your original payment method, including a credit card or PayPal.
+For any money you've deposited into your account, a withdrawal will return your money using your original payment method, including a credit card or PayPal.
 If you withdraw funds beyond what you originally deposited, U.S. players will receive a mailed check, whereas players in other locations will receive a PayPal payment.
-The mailed check can take 4-6 weeks, according to their FAQ page.
+The mailed check can take four to six weeks, according to their FAQ page.
 This is a long time to wait for your earnings and you can't make any additional deposits while you're waiting for your check.
 When compared to other similar games, this is one of the longest wait times I've seen to receive your earnings.

 Can you win money with 21 Blitz?